 It is already well understood that HIV transmission is best prevented by either abstaining from sex or staying in monogamous sexual relationships.
 At the same time, there are many people who are HIV positive and they have sexual partners who are not.
-Nobody like this wants to infect their partners so much research has been done to confirm methods to prevent such infection.

 The Promise of PrEP